renzeusss2/scoobydoo/README.md

 ## 👨‍💻 Developer

-Built solo by **renzeusss2** for the Stellar Soroban hackathon challenge.
+Built solo by **renzeusss2** for the Build on Stellar Bootcamp Philippines.
 Made with ❤️ for SEA students 🇵🇭

 ---